youbetter/desktop/README.md

 #You Better#
-Let it shine from the a desktop device.
+Let it shine from a desktop device.